One of my readers sent me this question after listening to the podcast with Douglas Comer:

 As always, the answer is “it depends” (aka “we’re both right” ;).

 Host-based addressing definitely doesn’t scale beyond a very limited local domain.
-As every networking designer knows, aggregating at multiple boundaries is the only way to go if you want to build large-scale networks, and both CLNP and IP use aggregation to scale.
+As every network designer knows, aggregating at multiple boundaries is the only way to go if you want to build large-scale networks, and both CLNP and IP use aggregation to scale.
 Even more, after total failure of IDRP, they both use BGP for inter-domain routing (available on Cisco IOS and Junos).

 The “only” difference between the two is the micro-level behavior.
 CLNP routers track adjacent hosts (with ES-IS protocol) and advertise host ID of every host within an area in the intra-area routing protocol (level-1 IS-IS), whereas IP routers don’t care about individual hosts (unless they have to forward traffic to those hosts) and advertise only the subnets with IP routing protocols.
 Beyond the local domain (IP subnet or CLNP area), IP and CLNP routing protocols advertise prefixes, and IP and CLNP routers use longest-prefix matching rules to forward traffic.